PeiZhang0925/USA-FLU/README.md

 **EDM.R** contains all the codes for EDM analysis.
 The main steps in this file are listed below (also clearly shown in the R file):

-(1) Calculate noise factors for surrogate data of environmental variables.
+(1) **Calculate noise factors for surrogate data of environmental variables**.
 By this step, state-wise best noise factor values can be obtained for the production of surrogate data in the fifth step MFI significance test.
-(2) Determine optimal E for the system.
+(2) **Determine optimal E for the system**.
 E is the demension used to reconstruct the dynamic system.
 The E leading to the best predictive performance is selected in this step for subsequent analyses.
-(3) Determine optimal theta for S-map. θ is the parameter controlling nonlinearity.
+(3) **Determine optimal theta for S-map**. θ is the parameter controlling nonlinearity.
 The greater the θ, the larger the nonlinearity.
 Here θ peaks the predictive performance is selected for next analyses.
-(4) Calculate state-specific forecast improvement.
+(4) **Calculate state-specific forecast improvement**.
 Forecast improvement can be used to evaluate the causal relationship between variables.
 By this step, we are going to compare the effects of temperature, absolute humidity, and ozone on flu.
-(5) MFI significance test.
+(5) **MFI significance test**.
 We test if the relationship between environmental variables and flu are significant in this step by compare the predictive performace of real data and surrogate data.
-(6) Effect strength.
+(6) **Effect strength**.
 The partial derivate of smap represents the effect stength.
 After testing the significance of relationships, we calculate corresponding effect strength in this step.